 Violet M. Hopkins Fund

 The Violet M. Hopkins Fund was established at The Dressage Foundation in 1996 to help support educational programs of USDF GMOs and GMO Chapters.
 The objective of the Hopkins Fund is to give financial assistance for these groups to host educational dressage programs to riders at all levels.
-The maximum amount to be awarded will be $2,000 per event and applications are due at least 90 days prior to the event.

 - Applications are accepted from USDF Group Member Organizations that are hosting educational events.